 - 1. FYI, this task involves saving the source files from Lab 1 that reside in the IntelliJ greetings package of your CS1 project to the greetings directory of your CS1WorkSite directory.
 IntelliJ will do some of the work for us remember that we haven't created the greetings directory (though we could have!).
 As you work through this, it is important that you get the names and places correct! - 2.
-From within IntelliJ, activate your HelloWorld.java program. - 3.
+From within IntelliJ, activate your HelloWorld. java program. - 3.
 Ensure you are using the "Light" theme in IntelliJ.
 If you are not, click File then Settings, and change the Theme option in the Appearance panel, under Appearance & Behavior. - 4.
 Select Export to HTML... from the IntelliJ File menu, and then interact with the dialog box that pops up to save HelloWorld.java to your CS1WorkSite directory.
 Be sure to option to Show line numbers is selected.
-IntelliJ will create a file, called HelloWorld.java.html, inside the appropriate package directory (CS1WorkSite/greetings, in this case). - 5.
+IntelliJ will create a file, called HelloWorld.java.html, inside the appropriate package directory (CS1WorkSite/greetings, in this case).
+Check that the Output directory is your CS1WorkSite directory, not your CS1 project.
+This ensures that IntelliJ makes the package directory for you, if needed, and places the new html file in the package directory for your website. - 5.
 From within IntelliJ, activate your HelloYou.java program. - 6.
 Select Export to HTML... from the IntelliJ File menu, and then interact with the dialog box that pops up to save HelloYou.java as HelloYou.html to your CS1WorkSite directory.
 IntelliJ will create a file, called HelloWorld.java.html, inside the CS1WorkSite/greetings directory. - 7.
 Back in your terminal, visit your CS1WorkSite folder and issue the list files command by typing 1s (that is "elle" "esss") followed by the Enter key.
 Observe that the greetings folder has been created!
-Navigate inside it to see that two files are there. - 8.
-Reload the web page and check to make sure that both of the links do, indeed, work.
+Navigate inside it to see that two files are there.

+8. Reload the web page and check to make sure that both of the links do, indeed, work.